PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Body Text Not Contain
+## Wait For Body Text Not Match

-Waits for the entire text of the page not contain the given value.
+Waits for the entire text of the page not match the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForBodyTextNotContain(text)
+waitForBodyTextNotMatch(text)
 `

 ### Parameters